morete/kubevirt-basics-training/content/en/docs/scaling-vms/vm-images.md

 {{% alert title="Note" color="info" %}}
 Take your time to closely inspect the cloud-init provisioning.
 This is a more complex version of a `cloudInitNoCloud` configuration combining two available `userData` formats.
-To achieve this we used the `#cloud-config-archive` as the parent type.
+To achieve this, we used the `#cloud-config-archive` as the parent type.
 This allowed us to use multiple items with different types.
 The first type is the regular `#cloud-config` format.
 For the second item we used a shell script `#!/bin/sh`.

-As specified above we delete the data in `/var/lib/cloud/instances`.
-As this is a base image we want to run cloud-init again.
+As specified above, we delete the data in `/var/lib/cloud/instances`.
+As this is a base image, we want to run cloud-init again.
 {{% /alert %}}

-After the provisioning was successfully the VM will terminate itself due to the `shutdown now` statement.
+After the provisioning was successful, the VM will terminate itself due to the `shutdown now` statement.

 ```bash
 kubectl get vm --namespace=$USER